 "Is it safe to assume you don't want to go back to being dead?"

 "That's a fair assumption, but listen, Thomas, I feel bad about barging in on you like this.
 I can imagine how unsettling it must be.
 Don't worry about me.
 I shouldn't have mentioned it.
 Do what's best for you.
 'If I am not for myself, who will be?'"

 "If I am only for myself, what am I?"
-I said.

 "If not now, when?'" we said together and laughed.
 It was his favorite Talmud quote and mine too.

-"Are you living down there now?"
+"Are you living down there?"

 Before I could ask him any more questions or even say good-bye, he disappeared like a light suddenly turned off.